Black and White Rhinoceros

 Black Rhinoceros Population Size: estimated at over 5,400 individuals

 The Black rhinoceros is classified as Critically Endangered on the IUCN Red List.
 Pre 1960 there are thought to have been as many as 12,000 black rhinos living across Zambia, but due to heavy poaching they were wiped out and by 1995 were declared locally extinct.
 In 2003 a founder population of five black rhinos were re-introduced into a breeding program and today Zambia is home to a small population in North Luangwa National Park.

 Threats: poaching for their horns for the illegal wildlife trade and small isolated populations are prone to diseases and genetic impact due to inbreeding.

-Best places to see them in the wild: Mosi-au-Tunya and Lusaka National Parks are home White rhino and Black rhino live in North Luangwa National Park
+Best places to see them in the wild: Mosi-au-Tunya National Park is home to our White rhino and Black rhino live in North Luangwa National Park